RinkAttendant6/qcTimepicker/README.md

 ### Manually

-Download the qcTimepicker.min.js file in the `build/` directory.
-Optionally download the source map file and unminified code (in the `src/` directory for debugging purposes.
+Download the files in the `dist/` directory.

 ## Usage